ROUSE-prog/ROUSE-prog/README.md

 👋 Hi, I’m Steven Rouse

- a 3rd year self-guided Full-stack Engineer and Data Analyst With 5+ CodeCademy Certifications pinned below
+A 3rd Year self-guided Full-stack Engineer and Data Analyst

+ With 5+ CodeCademy Certifications pinned below

  I’m currently learning Three.js, Pure data, and R

  I’m currently looking to work with companies that use an array of Technologies and Data.

  How to reach me ... stevenr2049@gmail.com || https://www.linkedin.com/in/stevenrouse/ || https://leetcode.com/Rouse-Prog/

 <!---